AI Driven Code Reviews - Optimisation

 Average review time

-You would think that the average review time will come down but that is NOT the case.
+You would think that the average review time would come down but that is NOT the case.
 If anything, I spend the same amount of time reviewing as before.
 It is only that I look for deeper patterns now.
+Also, due to the fact that I don’t fully trust AI yet - ensuring the review is effective remains my responsibility so though I find fewer issues, I still need to review much the same as before.

 pull requests average review time